Tormenta FC

 South Georgia Tormenta FC, or simply Tormenta FC, is an American soccer organization based in Statesboro, Georgia, United States.
-Founded in 2015, the club fields a professional team in USL League One, the third tier of the American Soccer Pyramid, as well as a pre-professional team in USL League Two called Tormenta FC 2 (which is on hiatus since the 2023 season) and a pre-professional team in USL W League.
+Founded in 2015, the club fielded a professional team in USL League One until 2025, as well as a pre-professional team in USL League Two called Tormenta FC 2 (which is on hiatus since the 2023 season) and a pre-professional team in USL W League.
+Tormenta FC withdrew from the 2026 USL1 season and are currently on hiatus.

 The team colors are midnight navy, sky blue, silver, and magenta.
 The team's crest shows an ibis.
-Tormenta FC's USL League One team and the W-League team both emerged victorious in 2022, becoming national champions in their respective leagues.
+Tormenta FC's USL League One team and the W-League team both emerged victorious in 2022, becoming champions in their respective leagues.

 History

 South Georgia Tormenta FC was founded in 2015 making it Statesboro's first pro team in any sport in 60 years, since the Statesboro Pilots of baseball's Georgia State League folded in 1955.
 Owned by Tormenta FC LLC, the operations of the franchise are steered by Darin Van Tassell and Netra Van Tassell.
 The word "tormenta" means "storm" in Spanish.
 The name also serves as a tribute to the former Storm Soccer Academy based out of Savannah, which was incorporated into the Tormenta FC academy system upon the team's founding.